NEW YORK—“The results are in, and to put it mildly, comrades, it ain’t pretty.”

 “All our efforts materially contributed to victories in a number of House and Senate battleground races, and victories in state and local races and on ballot questions.”

 She said the work done during the election is a foundation for organized and united action as the Trump administration takes power.
 “We’re not starting from scratch, and we’re not alone.”
-In fact, she said the resistance had already won a first victory when it forced a ‘no’ vote in Congress on the Trump proposal to defund any non-profit organizations who oppose him.
+In fact, she said the resistance had already won a first victory when it forced a “no” vote in Congress on the Trump proposal to defund any non-profit organizations who oppose him.
 Republicans are working to reintroduce the measure.

-Fishman predicted that the Trump-MAGA crowd will barrel ahead in trying to pursue their extremist agenda and prompt many people to reconsider their view of Trump.
+Fishman predicted that the Trump-MAGA crowd would barrel ahead in trying to pursue their extremist agenda and prompt many people to reconsider their view of Trump.
 “When they overreach,” she said, “we do outreach.”

 The working class is entering a difficult period, she said, which will mean that the Communist Party is needed more than ever.
 “Our united front approach, support for real multi-racial democracy, and our working-class socialist vision will bring new members to our doors.”